 Playtime Ideas for Your Toddler

 Create play and opportunities for interaction in everyday routines.
-E.g. hide the clothes they will be wearing today in different parts of the room then have fun finding them together.
-Its hide and seek whilst getting dressed!
+For example, hide the clothes they will be wearing today in different parts of the room, then have fun finding them together.
+It’s hide and seek while getting dressed!

 The Magic of Movement

 Adding language and fun to movement.
 This is especially good with children that find sitting still tricky.
-E.g. when climbing up stairs try singing songs, counting numbers, naming animals and making silly noises.
+For example, when climbing up stairs, try singing songs, counting numbers, naming animals, and making silly noises.

 Keep it Old School